opentensor/developer-docs/docs/getting-started/coldkey-hotkey-security.md

 - Maintain logs and check for unusual activity or tampering.
 - Disable all network services (SSH, RDP, or anything else) if you don’t strictly need them.

-### Secure Key Backups

-You must keep redundant backups of your coldkey, but those backups must be just as secure as the primary.
-Common approaches:
-- **Paper backups** of the mnemonic phrase, sealed in tamper-evident envelopes, stored in multiple physically secure locations.
-- **Encrypted USB drives** (with strong passphrases) stored in a safety deposit box or safe.
-- **Multi-geography strategy** so that a single disaster (fire or flood) doesn’t destroy all copies.

 ### Signing Policy and Governance